llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ### JIT linking

 Unlike static linking, JIT (Just-in-time) linking is performed at runtime.
-While a static linker produces executables that are stored on disk, a JIT linker produces an in-memory image of the executable - which is essentially ready-to-execute bytes in memory.
-You can imagine this feeling very much like running a C program the same way as a shell script, where the C program is linked into the memory of the invoking process (commonly referred to as the executor process).
-To make this possible the JIT linker must patch up the executor process' memory to account for the addresses of symbols at runtime, and execute necessary initializers.
+While a static linker produces executables that are stored on disk, a JIT linker produces an in-memory image of the executable -- essentially ready to execute bytes in memory.
+JIT linking a C program may feel very much like running a shell script.
+Under the hood though, the C program is linked into the memory of the invoking process, also commonly referred to as the executor process.
+The JIT linker patches up the executor process' memory to account for the addresses of symbols at runtime, and executes necessary initializers.

 If you are familiar with dynamic loading then JIT linking may sound familiar, and the two have a lot in common, however they are not the same.
-JIT linking operates on relocatable objects (vs shared objects/dylibs for dynamic loading), and JIT linking performs both the static linker’s and the dynamic loader’s jobs.
-Doing so allows the JIT linker to dead-strip redundant functions and variables, which dynamic loading cannot do, and this allows JIT linking to support finer grained compilation of languages that tend to produce a lot of redundant definitions (e.g. C++).
+JIT linking operates on relocatable objects (vs shared objects/dylibs for dynamic loading), and performs both the static linker’s and the dynamic loader’s jobs.
+Doing so allows the JIT linker to dead-strip redundant symbols, which dynamic loading cannot do, and this allows JIT linking to support finer grained compilation of languages that tend to produce a lot of redundant symbol definitions(e.g. C++).

 ### Need for JIT linking

 JIT linking is primarily useful in the context of pre-compiled languages, such as C, C++, Rust etc. Why?
-At run time, these languages have no way[^1] to bring new symbol definitions into a running process’ memory and resolve symbolic references to these new symbols (unless the symbolic references are to symbols in a shared library, in which case, dynamic loading will at least “work”).
-All symbols must be defined and all symbol resolution must be completed before a program from one of these languages can be run.
+At run time, these languages have no way[^1] to bring new symbol definitions into a running process’ memory and resolve references to them.
+Although dynamic loading partially solves this issue, it has its drawbacks (discussed above) and lags far behind the static linking experience.

 With JIT linking, at run time, symbolic references can be resolved to existing symbols (from the newly JIT’d code), or to newly JIT'd symbols (from the pre-compiled code).
 The below toy example shows what this looks like in code.

 ```c
 // Let's assume we have the following, rather contrived,